Modupeolawuraola/Modupeolawuraola/README.md

 - 👋 Hi, I’m @Modupeolawuraola
 - 👀 I’m interested in Data Science python library
-- 🌱 I’m currently learning python
+- 🌱 I’m currently interested in python programming language
 - 💞️ I’m looking to collaborate on Data science knowledge sharing
 - 📫 How to reach me linkedln ; https://www.linkedin.com/in/modupeola-fagbenro-45a147186/